 Dependencies

 For GNU/Linux, Bestiary is expected to run out of the box.
-For macOS, the release is packaged as an app bundle and should be built on the oldest macOS version you intend to support.
 For Windows, the necessary DLL files are shipped with bestiary.exe, and are installed when the user runs install.bat.
 If any dependencies are missing, please create an issue to report a bug.

 Building